Coat Weight: 1. Rollover image to view Coat Weight: 0 (specular only).

 The Coat layer simulates a dielectric (think plastic, glass, resin/enamel, many liquids) which reflect light without tinting (save maybe some very minor polarization effects), while metals, on the other hand, tend to filter the color of whatever it is they are reflecting, even at grazing angles.
 Therefore, if what you want to render a bare metal, the Coat Weight should be 0.

-Coat can be useful for materials such as metallic car paint, the reflective coating on a balloon or a bubble for example.
+Coat can be used for materials such as metallic car paint, the reflective coating on a balloon or a bubble for example.

 When combining a Coat (low roughness) on top of a Specular (high roughness), the sharp Coat disappears at the center due to Fresnel.